 What is your project timeline?

-The timeline to complete the works will determine your final cost of budget.
-The shorter the deadline, more weekend and out-of-hours work is needed which can result in increased costs.
-Structural projects mentioned above also require building permits so it’s best to allow time for these before they are applied and approved on you’re new space.
+The timeline to complete the work will determine your final cost of the budget.
+The shorter the deadline, the more weekend and out-of-hours work is needed, which can result in increased costs.
+Structural projects mentioned above also require building permits, so it’s best to allow time for these before they are applied and approved on you’re new space.

 How much office space do you need?